pingcap/docs/faq/backup-and-restore-faq.md

 Suppose that you have backed up the data in a TiDB cluster of an earlier version of v6.0.0, and you want to restore this data to a TiDB cluster of v6.0.0 or later versions.
 In this situation, you need to manually check whether the value of `new_collations_enabled_on_first_bootstrap` is consistent between the upstream and downstream clusters:

-- If the value is consistent, you can add `--check-requirements=false` to the restoration command to skip this configuration check.
+- If the value is consistent, you can add `--check-requirements=false` to the restore command to skip this configuration check.
-- If the value is inconsistent, and you forcibly perform the restoration, `br` reports a data validation error.
+- If the value is inconsistent, and you forcibly perform the restore, `br` reports a data validation error.

 ### Why does an error occur when I restore placement rules to a cluster?